← Back to ResourcesBreed Guides

 The short answer

 Bernese Mountain Dogs are a beautiful breed with a hard medical profile.
-Cancer drives about half of Berner deaths, and histiocytic sarcoma (HS) is the breed-defining one.
+Cancer is the leading cause of death in the breed, with histiocytic sarcoma (HS) as the breed-defining one.
 Cancer rates and lifespan deserve a deeper look, so we cover those in a separate Calgary deep-dive.
-Beyond cancer, plan around hip dysplasia (~17% on OFA), elbow dysplasia (~17%), bloat and GDV (with preventive gastropexy at $1,200 to $1,800 in Calgary), von Willebrand disease (about 10% carrier rate), degenerative myelopathy, subvalvular aortic stenosis, hypothyroidism, and heat intolerance.
-Calgary winters are ideal for the breed.
-Calgary summers are not.
-Pet insurance enrolled as a puppy is essential.
-Lifetime vet costs can run $20,000 to $50,000+ for an average Berner.
+Beyond cancer, plan around hip dysplasia, elbow dysplasia, bloat and GDV (with preventive gastropexy as a discussion point with your vet), von Willebrand disease, degenerative myelopathy, subvalvular aortic stenosis, hypothyroidism, and heat intolerance.
+Calgary winters suit the breed.
+Calgary summers do not.
+Pet insurance enrolled as a puppy is worth the conversation.
+Every number, treatment plan, and medication choice in this guide is a starting point for a vet conversation, not a substitute for one.

 Cancer drives the Berner lifespan conversation

-About half of Berner deaths are cancer-related, and histiocytic sarcoma alone causes roughly 25%.
-Median Berner lifespan sits between 7 and 9 years, well below most large breeds.
+Cancer is the leading cause of death in the breed, with histiocytic sarcoma documented as the breed-defining cancer (BMDCA, Berner-Garde).
+Median Berner lifespan sits well below most large breeds.
 This guide covers the full health picture.
-For the deeper read on cancer rates, lifespan, and how Calgary owners plan around it, see our separate Bernese Mountain Dog Cancer and Lifespan Calgary deep-dive.
+For the deeper read on cancer rates, lifespan, and how Calgary owners plan around them, see our separate Bernese Mountain Dog Cancer and Lifespan Calgary deep-dive.

 Histiocytic sarcoma: the breed-defining cancer

 Histiocytic sarcoma (HS) is an aggressive cancer of histiocytes, a type of immune cell.
 HS is the breed-defining cancer in Bernese Mountain Dogs.
-Berners get HS at far higher rates than any other breed.
-Roughly 25% of Berners die from HS, and cancer in total accounts for about 50% of all Berner deaths.
+Breed-club and registry sources (BMDCA, Berner-Garde foundation) document that Berners develop HS at far higher rates than other breeds, and that cancer overall is the leading driver of mortality in the breed.

-Most cases appear between 5 and 9 years of age.
+Most cases appear in middle-aged adults.
 HS can show up as a lameness that does not resolve, sudden weight loss, lethargy, anemia, or a soft tissue mass.
 Diagnosis uses bloodwork, X-rays, ultrasound, and a biopsy or fine-needle aspirate read by a clinical pathologist.

 Because HS drives so much of the breed risk, the deeper read lives in our cancer and lifespan article.
 See Bernese Mountain Dog Cancer and Lifespan Calgary for the full breakdown, including cancer planning, financial planning, and end-of-life conversations.